Chickpeas Dry Beans Faba Beans Fenugreek Lentils Peas Soybeans Field Management Insects

 Cutworm: Scout for cutworms from emergence to early July.
 Look for notched, wilted, dead, or cut-off plants with plants missing from rows or bare patches appearing in field.
 Often, cutworms will be close to damaged plants and on the edges of bare patches and can be most abundant in patches or a specific area of a field.
 Hilltops, south facing slopes and drier parts of the field are most susceptible but they can be located anywhere in field.
 If damage is observed but no cutworms are seen, search through the top 2-6 cm of soil to confirm cutworms are the cause as larvae feed primarily at night and burrow underground during heat of day.

-Chickpea, Dry bean, Soybean A nominal threshold of one or more larvae per metre of row, when larvae are small (less than 2 cm), or 20 per cent of plants cut.
+Chickpea, Dry bean, Faba bean, Soybean A nominal threshold of one or more larvae per metre of row, when larvae are small (less than 2 cm), or 20 per cent of plants cut.

 Lentil, Pea Two to three cutworms per square metre.
 Sometimes it is most economical to just treat infested patches, and not whole fields.

-Grasshopper: Crop damage through defoliation of leaves or clipping of pods and flowers.
+Grasshoppers: Crop damage through defoliation of leaves or clipping of pods and flowers.
 Most problematic in dry areas (receiving less than 750 mm per year via rain or snow).
 The most serious economic damage due to grasshoppers begins when they are in the third to fifth nymphal stages (wing buds begin to show).
-Lentil and flax crops are particularly sensitive to grasshopper damage and can sustain direct yield loss through the clipping of flowers, pods, or bolls from the plant and, therefore, monitoring is crucial from the early bud stage through pod or boll development.
+Lentils are particularly sensitive to grasshopper damage and can sustain direct yield loss through the clipping of flowers or pods therefore monitoring is crucial from the early bud stage through pod development.

 Chickpea, Soybean Generally, not a preferred host for grasshopper unless other food sources are low.
 May notice grasshoppers feeding on weeds in field preferentially to crops.